Graylog2/documentation/pages/getting_started/explore.rst

 Graylog Dashboards are visualizations or summaries of information contained in log events.
 Each dashboard is populated by one or more widget, Widgets visualize or summarize event log data with data derived from field values such as counts, averages, or totals.
 Trend indicators, charts, graphs, and maps are easily created to visualize the data.

 Dashboard widgets and dashboard layouts are configurable.
 Dashboard access is controlled via Graylog’s role based access control.
 Dashboards may be imported and exported via content packs.

 For additional detail, please see :ref:`dashboards`.

 Alerts
 ^^^^^^

-Alerts are comprised of two related elements.
-Alert conditions and alert notifications.
+Alerts are composed of two related elements, alert conditions and alert notifications.
 Alert conditions are tied to streams and may be based on the content of a field, the aggregated value of a field, or message count thresholds.
-An alert notification triggers when a condition is met,, typically sending an email or HTTP call back to an analyst or another system.
+An alert notification triggers when a condition is met, typically sending an email or HTTP call back to an analyst or another system.

 Additional output types may also be created via plugins.
 Alerts may be imported and exported via content packs.

 For additional detail, please see :ref:`alerts`.

 ..
 Views